Peter Finch (poet): 1970s and experimental poetry

-During the 1970s with Second Aeon magazine at its height Finch became deeply involved with experimental, concrete, sound and visual poetry.
-He'd met Bob Cobbing in London and had been drawn to the innovative often anarchic styles practised in the capital.
-He became treasurer of the Association of Little Presses (ALP), the Welsh representative of Poet's Conference, the poets trade union, and a council member of the Poetry Society in Earl's Court.
+During the 1970s, with Second Aeon magazine at its height, Finch became deeply involved with experimental, concrete, sound and visual poetry.
+He had met Bob Cobbing in London and had been drawn to the innovative often anarchic styles practised in the capital.
+Finch became treasurer of the Association of Little Presses (ALP), the Welsh representative of Poet's Conference, the poets trade union, and a council member of the Poetry Society in Earl's Court.

-In Wales he had been elected a member of the English Section of Yr Academi Gymreig, the Welsh Academy, the august association of writers, and was regarded by some as its an enfant terrible.
+In Wales, he had been elected a member of the English Section of Yr Academi Gymreig, the Welsh Academy, the august association of writers, and was regarded by some as its an enfant terrible.

 His work, often in the form of extended sound poetry innovations, was performed at venues throughout the UK.
-His visual poetry was exhibited in the company of that of Peter Mayer, dsh, Cobbing and others both in the UK and further afield.
+His visual poetry was exhibited in the company of Peter Mayer, dsh, Cobbing and others, both in the UK and further afield.
 He was awarded a Welsh Arts Council bursary for visual poetry.
 The University of California exhibited both his concrete poetry and Second Aeon magazine artefacts.

 Richard Kostelanetz called him "the principal innovator in Welsh poetry...
 Finch has favored a variety of tight sober structures, including parodies of other poets, visual poems, sound poems, and verbal imitations of Philip Glass' music...
 Finch deserves a Welsh knighthood".

-The Oriel bookshop – 1973–1998
+The Oriel bookshop: 1973–1998

 Following his appointment in 1973 Finch managed the Welsh Arts Council's Oriel bookshop, a specialist bilingual (English and Welsh) arts and poetry retailer for twenty-five years.
-This included the original first floor operation in Charles Street, Cardiff until 1989, the more commercial shop on the ground floor at The Friary until 1997 and, briefly, as manager of the HMSO Oriel take-over until 1998.
+This included the original first-floor operation in Charles Street, Cardiff, until 1989, the more commercial shop on the ground floor at The Friary until 1997 and, briefly, as manager of the HMSO Oriel take-over until 1998.
 The shop became a centre for writers, small publishers, innovators, poets and performers.
 It was a home to Welsh-language culture in the capital as well as a venue for numerous poetry readings and other literary events.
 Everyone from R. S. Thomas to Lawrence Ferlinghetti, Jackson Mac Low to Simon Armitage and Margaret Atwood to Derek Walcott read at the premises.
 The ALP mounted bookfairs.
 Writers groups gathered.

 How to get published

-Informed by his experience as a magazine editor, a performing and published poet and then a bookseller Finch wrote and published a number of highly successful guides.
+Informed by his experience as a magazine editor, a performing and published poet and then a bookseller, Finch wrote and published a number of highly successful guides.
 His Getting Your Poetry Published, first brought out by the Association of Little Presses in 1973, ran to 15 editions with many thousands of copies in print.
 His How to Publish Your Poetry (Allison & Busby, 1985), How to Publish Yourself (Allison & Busby, 1987) and The Poetry Business (Seren, 1994) all ran to multiple editions.
-Between 1989 and 2007 he compiled the poetry section for Macmillan's trade guidebook The Writer's Handbook.
-Between 1990 and 2018 he compiled the self publishing section for A&C Black's Artists' and Writers' Yearbook.
+Between 1989 and 2007, he compiled the poetry section for Macmillan's trade guidebook The Writer's Handbook.
+Between 1990 and 2018, he compiled the self-publishing section for A & C Black's Writers' and Artists' Yearbook.